 1-16 Jurakumawari Minami-machi, Nakagyo Ward, Kyoto – View on Google Maps |

-📍 All three locations are situated in and around the Sanjo-kai Shopping Street near Nijo Castle in Kyoto, Japan, making it easy for dessert lovers and travelers to visit multiple locations in one trip.
+📍 All three locations are clustered in and around the Sanjo-kai Shopping Street, within walking distance of Nijo Castle, making it easy to visit multiple KYOTO KEIZO shops in a single stop.

 📌 Useful Tips for Visiting Sweets Cafe KYOTO KEIZO

-- Arrive early on weekends and busy afternoons—entry tickets may be required due to high demand.
+- Arrive early on weekends and busy afternoons—numbered entry tickets may be issued during peak hours.

-- Visit the OKASHI branch for a cake-based variation of the 10-Minute Mont Blanc.
-This version has a different texture from the main store’s and is ideal as a take-home gift.
+- Stop by the OKASHI branch if you’re looking for a cake-style variation of the 10-Minute Mont Blanc, which differs in texture from the main café version and travels well as a gift.

 Conclusion

-If I had to sum up my impression of the Sweets Cafe KYOTO KEIZO main store in one sentence, it would be: “Savoring a time-honored dessert inside a century-old Kyoto townhouse.”
+If we had to sum up the experience at the main Sweets Cafe KYOTO KEIZO in a single line, it would be this: savoring a time-honored dessert inside a century-old Kyoto townhouse.